Rahul0598/blog-source/README.md

 # Blog built with Hugo
----
-WIP : experimenting with the workflows and themes, not focusing on content yet.

----

 I'm using docker to build, debug and publish this site.
 Lately I have been working towards building a completely containerized desktop workflow, which would keep the host installation clean and free from various packages and dependencies.
 Which is why - docker!